List of Pound Puppies characters: Other dogs

-Schap (Saint Bernard) – A dog who serves as a hospital helper to the Pound Puppies when Cheep-Cheep, a bird rescued by Bright Eyes, gets injured.
+Schap (Saint Bernard) – a dog who serves as a hospital helper to the Pound Puppies when Cheep-Cheep, a bird rescued by Bright Eyes, gets injured.
 He is later adopted at the end of The Bird Dog.
-Vocal effects provided by Frank Welker.
+Vocal effects were provided by Frank Welker.

-Fred (Shar Pei) – A young puppy who gets loose and is chased by Katrina.
-Fortunately, Fred is rescued by Nose Marie.
-He is adopted by a girl named Lisa.
-He appears in Nose Marie Day.
-Voiced by Phillip Glasser.
+Fred (Shar Pei) – a young puppy who gets loose and is chased by Katrina, but Fred is rescued by Nose Marie, and is adopted by a girl named Lisa.
+He appears in "Nose Marie Day", voiced by Phillip Glasser.

-Thunderhawk (Siberian Husky) – A puppy who prefers the cold better than the heat.
+Thunderhawk (Siberian Husky) – a puppy who prefers the cold better than the heat.
 He participates in the Dog Sled Race at Alaska.
 When the Pound Puppies are in danger, he gives up the race in order to save them.
 Though he loses the race, Nahook, his owner, still adopts him because of his bravery.
-Thunderhawk appears in Snow Puppies.
-Voiced by Vaughn Tyree Jelks.
+Thunderhawk appears in "Snow Puppies", voiced by Vaughn Tyree Jelks.

-Spats (Miniature Australian Shepherd) – A girl dog whom Cooler and King meet at the dog pound.
+Spats (Miniature Australian Shepherd) – a girl dog whom Cooler and King meet at the dog pound.
 When she is in cage one, Cooler is able to save Spats by telling a young boy to adopt her.
-She is last seen with her new owner in Cooler, Come Back.
-Voiced by Ami Foster.
+She is last seen with her new owner in "Cooler, Come Back".
+Spats is voiced by Ami Foster.

-Canine Cafe Trio – They are the owners of the self-proclaimed "Canine Cafe", where stray dogs eat nothing but junk food.
+Canine Cafe Trio – they are the owners of the self-proclaimed "Canine Cafe", where stray dogs eat nothing but junk food.
 A male French poodle is the waiter while his two assistants are a female Nova-Scotia Duck-Trolling Retriever with a pink bow and a female Chihuahua/Terrier mix dog with a green bow.
 Like Scrounger, they used to eat junk food all the time.
-At the end of Garbage Night: The Musical, they learn their lesson and are now living with their owners at the Haven House Children's House.
+At the end of "Garbage Night: The Musical", they learn their lesson and are now living with their owners at the Haven House Children's House.
 The poodle waiter is voiced by René Auberjonois and his two assistants are voiced by Thy Lee and Janice Tori.

-Toby – A puppy who is adopted by Henry in Good Night, Sweet Pups.
+Toby – a puppy who is adopted by Henry in "Good Night, Sweet Pups".

-Bessie – A girl puppy who is about to be adopted by Shannon when Katrina stops her and her parents from adopting Bessie.
+Bessie – a girl puppy who is about to be adopted by Shannon when Katrina stops her and her parents from adopting Bessie.
 Cooler and Nose Marie are able to deliver Bessie to Shannon at her house.
-Bessie appears in King Whopper.
-Voiced by Thy Lee.
+Bessie appears in "King Whopper".
+She is voiced by Thy Lee.

-Shaky (Chihuahua) – A puppy who is abandoned by its previous owners and is traumatized.
+Shaky (Chihuahua) – a puppy who is abandoned by its previous owners and is traumatized.
 When Shaky is afraid of humans, Cooler tells his story of how the pound came to be and how met Millicent and Holly.
 Shaky, convinced by Cooler's story, no longer fears humans.
-He appears in How to Found a Pound.
-Voiced by Patric Zimmerman.
+He appears in "How to Found a Pound", voiced by Patric Zimmerman.